MiquelRR/app_lifecycle_rocknroll/README.md

 # Lifecycle control app

-This is an practice to control data persistence in android apps while views, orientation or focus over the apa are changed.
+This is an practice to control data persistence in android apps while views, orientation or focus over the app are changed.

 As a improvement it's implemented:
 - multiple track play position control